- Cancer Information

 - After the death

-Looking after a person who is dying can be stressful, and you will need help and support.
-It’s not unusual to feel like you don’t know what to do, what to say and how to cope.
+Looking after a person who is dying can be stressful.
+It’s common to feel like you don’t know what to do, what to say and how to cope.
 If you’ve never been around someone who is dying before, you may be afraid of what will happen.
 Learning what to expect can help you feel less frightened and confused, and allow you to plan ways to manage the emotional and physical challenges ahead.